Rudolf Olgiati

 Rudolf Olgiati (Chur, 7 September 1910 – Flims, 25 September 1995) was a Swiss architect.
 Olgiati is known for his work with Alfred Werner Maurer on the French Riviera, and has had some of his more notable work exhibited in the 1977 ETH Zürich.

 Biography

 Olgiatis father was Oreste Olgiati; a lawyer and citizen of Poschiavo and Chur.
 In 1927, Olgiati graduated from the Grisons Canton School in Chur.
-He then studied at the Swiss Federal Institute of Technology Zurich, where he graduated in 1934, with Josef Zemp, in art history.
+He then studied at ETH Zurich, where he graduated in 1934, with Josef Zemp, in art history.
 Rudolf Olgiati worked as an architect, first in Zürich and starting in 1944 in Flims, where he had purchased a house back in 1930 and then proceeded to renovate it making it the family home.
 His son Valerio Olgiati is also active as an architect and lives in Flims in his father's house.

 Basic features of his work

 Rudolf Olgiati was a representative of the New Objectivity movement and one of the first architects in the mid-1950s to discover the importance and effectiveness of historical design principles for the architecture of modernity.
 Olgiati mainly built family houses in the mountainous region of Grisons, Switzerland, and restored old farmhouses and patrician houses, later also designed buildings in southern France and Germany together with Alfred Werner Maurer.